Big Legend

 Big Legend is a 2018 independent monster horror film released in 2018 by Sony Pictures Home Entertainment.
-It follows an army veteran who returns to search the Pacific Northwest forest where his fiancé was taken by a legendary creature.
+It follows an army veteran who returns to search the Pacific Northwest forest where his fiancée was taken by a legendary creature.

 Plot

-Tyler Laird and his girlfriend Natalie embark on a camping trip that Tyler uses as the perfect setting for a marriage proposal.
-The newly engaged couple share a romantic night together and fall asleep, before being awoken by a slow, deliberate knock coming from within the woods.
-The knock persists, luring Tyler outside.
-While he is searching, Natalie is attacked in the tent and dragged into the forest by an unseen creature.
+Tyler Laird and his girlfriend Natalie embark on a camping trip, intended by Tyler as the setting for a marriage proposal.
+The couple share a romantic night together and fall asleep, before being awoken by a slow, deliberate knock coming from within the woods.
+As Tyler investigates the sound, Natalie is dragged into the forest by an unseen creature.

-12 months later: Tyler is released from Cowlitz County Psych Ward where his mom picks him up and takes him home.
-She gives him all the police evidence recovered from the scene, including Tyler's camera.
-While reviewing pictures taken on their excursion, he spots a huge shape in the background of one of the photos.
-With his mother's blessing, he sets out to the forest to find answers about what took his fiancée.
+Twelve months later, Tyler is released from Cowlitz County Psych Ward and taken home by his mother.
+She returns his and Natalie's belongings recovered from the scene, including his camera.
+While reviewing the photos, he spots a huge shape in the background.
+With his mother's blessing, Tyler returns to the forest.

-He returns to the area armed with a hunting rifle and camping gear.
-He searches new ground and discovers signs claiming ownership by Xylon Incorporated along the perimeter saying not to enter, and also finds a massive footprint in the mud.
-After he stops at a creek to refill his water bottle, Tyler finds his gear is no longer where he left it.
-He rushes back to his truck armed only with his rifle and revolver and spends the night inside.
-In the early morning, his truck is attacked and a huge creature shoves a felled tree through his windows.
+Armed with a hunting rifle and camping gear, Tyler searches and discovers signs in the forest claiming ownership by Xylon Incorporated and warning against trespassing.
+He also finds a massive footprint in the mud.
+Stopping at a creek to refill his bottle, Tyler finds his gear stolen.
+He rushes back to his truck and spends the night there, armed only with his rifle and revolver.
+In the early morning, a huge creature shoves a felled tree through his windows.
 The creature leaves when Tyler fires two shots from his revolver.
-Another hunter, Eli, comes to the scene attracted by the noise.
-He offers Tyler a spot at his camp nearby which Tyler accepts.

-Eli recognizes Tyler from the news coverage of his fiancé's disappearance.
-Tyler asks Eli about Xylon Inc., but Eli says he's never seen any company employee on the land before.
-He takes Tyler to a spot in the woods where centuries before, the Chinook marked their own border along the trees with special bone symbols, indicating an area not to venture into.
+Another hunter, Eli, comes to investigate the noise.
+He offers Tyler a spot at his camp nearby, which Tyler accepts.
+At the camp, Tyler asks about Xylon Inc., but Eli says he's never seen any company employee on the land before.

+Eli takes Tyler to a spot marked by the Chinook with special bone symbols.
 He tells Tyler of the Chinook legends about creatures in the area “not friendly to man” and reveals he is looking for what he calls “the Big Man”.
-Back at camp, they find a tree has been uprooted and the trunk shoved into Eli's fire pit.
+Returning to Eli's camp, they find a tree has been uprooted and shoved into the fire pit.